awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscalingplans-scalingplan-scalinginstruction.md

 ## Properties<a name="aws-properties-autoscalingplans-scalingplan-scalinginstruction-properties"></a>

 `CustomizedLoadMetricSpecification`  <a name="cfn-autoscalingplans-scalingplan-scalinginstruction-customizedloadmetricspecification"></a>
 The customized load metric to use for predictive scaling\.
-This parameter or a **PredefinedLoadMetricSpecification** is required when configuring predictive scaling, and cannot be used otherwise\.
+This property or a **PredefinedLoadMetricSpecification** is required when configuring predictive scaling, and cannot be used otherwise\.
 *Required*: Conditional
 *Type*: [CustomizedLoadMetricSpecification](aws-properties-autoscalingplans-scalingplan-customizedloadmetricspecification.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)